pachanitha/NPC_Project/README.md

 # NPC: Detecting and Explaining LLM-Generated Source Code

-This repository contains the source code, datasets, evaluation results, and related resources for our system.
+This repository contains the source code, datasets, prompt template, evaluation results, and related resources for our system.

 ## 📁 Folder Structure
+- **prompt.md**
+  The prompt template used by NPC to generate the explanation.

 - **evaluation_results**
   The evaluation results after letting participants use our system.